ECMAScript3/ZBI-Plus-Plus/README.md

-# ZBI-Plus-Plus
+# ZBI++
-ZBI++ — A better scripting language for printers supporting the Zebra Basic Interpreter
+A better scripting language for printers supporting the Zebra Basic Interpreter